 Another Māori, James Bayley, served as chief mate on the Australian whale ship Earl Stanhope in the 1830s.
 During deep-sea whaling voyages, Māori travelled around the world.
 The chief Moehanga was probably the first Māori to reach London, aboard the British whale ship Ferret in 1806.
 During these long voyages Māori learned about European tools and techniques, and new types of plants and animals, and returned home with them.
 Some replaced their canoes with lighter, faster whaleboats.

 Many Māori first learned English while working in the whaling industry, and non-Māori shore whalers developed a crude dialect known as ‘whaler’s Māori’.
 For example, the shore station of Te Awa-iti in Tory Channel was known as ‘Tarwhite’.

 Some Māori were badly treated by ships’ captains, and the government of New South Wales passed laws to protect them.
 One 1813 proclamation ordered the masters of vessels leaving Sydney to ‘be of their good behaviour towards the Natives of New Zealand,’4 and not to kidnap them or cheat them of their wages.
-These early laws prepared the way for British annexation of New Zealand under the terms of the Treaty of Waitangi.
+These early laws prepared the way for the Treaty of Waitangi and British annexation of New Zealand.